asimyil07/CPU-Based-AI-Guardrail-with-BERT/README.md

 HomayShield is **not intended to replace LLM-based guardrails**.

-LLM guardrails generally provide:
+LLM guardrails typically provide:

 * deeper reasoning
-* stronger contextual understanding
+* better contextual understanding
-* better zero-day attack detection
+* stronger zero-day detection
+* more adaptive behavior

-LLM guardrails are usually more powerful.
+In most scenarios, LLM-based guardrails are more powerful.

 However, HomayShield offers an important tradeoff:

-* lower accuracy than LLM guardrails
+* lower detection capability than advanced LLM guardrails
-* significantly lower cost
+* significantly lower infrastructure cost
 * much easier deployment

-For many companies, practical deployment matters more than perfect detection.
+* much faster CPU inference

+For many organizations, deployability matters.

-A CPU-based guardrail is better than having no guardrail.
+> A CPU-based guardrail is better than having no guardrail.

 ---

-# Core Idea
+# Core Architecture

-HomayShield uses a shared encoder architecture.
+HomayShield is built around one key principle:

-The encoder runs only once.
+> Run encoder once.
+Use output twice.

-The same embedding is reused for:
+A single shared encoder generates embeddings used by both:

 * Semantic similarity detection
 * Classifier prediction